 When your online ordering website is slow and glitchy, customers are likely to raise an eyebrow — or even get impatient enough to leave the page and order elsewhere.
 A non-responsive website has been shown to reduce customer trust and the likelihood that they’ll return, making a well-functioning ordering website even more important.

 Digital engagement analytics company Chartbeat found that the average website visitor spends less than 15 seconds on a page — so your site should make a good impression fast.
 When visitors land on your ordering page, don’t make them hunt for important details like phone numbers, menu prices, and meal ingredients.
 Make ordering as easy as possible to prevent them from getting frustrated and turning elsewhere for their next meal — and convince them to stay for longer than 15 seconds.

-In 2020, 11% of sales at quick-service restaurants came from mobile orders, showing that customers aren’t always near a computer when cravings hit.
+In the U.S. in 2020, 11% of sales at quick-service restaurants came from mobile orders, showing that customers aren't always near a computer when cravings hit.
 If your ordering platform isn’t phone-friendly, odds are you’re missing a big slice of the digital order pie.
 Considering that half of all global web traffic comes from mobile devices, not including tablets, it’s worth investing in a website that’s mobile-friendly.

 How to build your own online ordering website with DoorDash Storefront